Electric Vehicle Concepts 50 year electric conversion time line

 Ford Shelby Cobra kit car

 Still one of the most popular replica kit cars.
-A good number of companies made replica bodies.
+A good number of companies made replica kits.

 You can always find kit car projects that people gave up on completing.